 In particular, the existence of VBV and BVB stationary states has been exemplified, with the former being present in the antiferromagnetic and the easy-plane phases for antiferromagnetic and ferromagnetic spin-interactions respectively.
 On the contrary, BVB solutions appear in the polar phase of either antiferromagnetic or ferromagnetic spinors.
-In this latter scenario, stable BVB structures are also found within the easy-plane phase too.
-In both settings deformations of the ensuing waveforms as the associated transition boundary is approached are explicated complementing this way the phase diagram of these type of nonlinear excitations in the $(c_1,q)-$plane.
-Indeed, we find for both types of structures, where they may degenerate into two-component ones or into single component ones, as the relevant $q$ parameter is varied.
+In this latter scenario, stable BVB structures are also found within the easy-plane phase.
+In both settings deformations of the ensuing waveforms as the associated transition boundary is approached are explicated complementing this way the phase diagram of this type of nonlinear excitations in the $(c_1,q)-$plane.

 It turns out that independently of their flavor and also of their charge, the aforementioned entities exhibit stable intervals of existence that can be interrupted by narrow windows where oscillatory instabilities take place.
 Indeed, we have elaborated on the number of anomalous mode eigendirections that the structures bear and thus the number of potential instabilities, as well as illustrated when these instabilities may materialize as a result of collision of these anomalous modes with positive energy ones.
-We have also illustrated the dynamical outcome of excitation of different ones among these anomalous modes.
-The robustness or unstable dynamics of the above-described entities are confirmed via the dynamical evolution of the spinor system demonstrating for instance the precessional motion of VBV and BVB spinors and their structural deformation towards ---among others--- triangular-shaped patterns.
+We have also monitored the dynamical outcome of excitation of the different anomalous modes.
+The robustness or unstable dynamics of the above-described entities are confirmed accordingly, demonstrating for instance the precessional motion of VBV and BVB spinors and their structural deformation towards ---among others--- triangular-shaped patterns.

 We have further investigated the quench-induced dynamical evolution of the aforementioned three-component spinors at finite temperatures so as to appreciate the system's dynamical response.
 Here, it is found that spin-mixing processes occur faster for larger postquench quadratic Zeeman energy shifts and an increasing dissipation parameter.
 Also, population transfer is slightly enhanced when considering antiferromagnetic instead of ferromagnetic spin-dependent interactions.
 Monitoring the nonequilibrium dynamics reveals, among others, the activation of the precessional motion along with a spatial elongation of the spinorial nonlinear excitations, irrespectively of their specific nature and spin-interactions.
 The above processes are accelerated when higher charge vortices are contained in the spinorial configuration.
 The latter also bear a significantly larger number of anomalous modes and, thus, potentially unstable eigendirections.